NAMD on WestGrid Systems

 mpiexec namd2 $INPUT > $OUTPUT

-The following command submits a 72-hour 4-processor parallel job based on the script namd.pbs, for the alanin test case distributed with NAMD.
+The following command submits a 1-hour, 2-node, 8-processors per node parallel job based on the script namd_ib.pbs, for the alanin test case distributed with NAMD.

 #PBS -S /bin/bash